 Gratitude.
-As we mature in the Christian and human life it dawns on us more and more that all of life is gift.
-Some of life may not start out as gift, however, the gift of divine love in life is always working to ensure that all of life serves the transfiguration of everything and everyone into love.
+As we mature in the Christian and human life it dawns on us more or more that all of life is gift.
+Some of life may not start out as gift, however the gift of divine love in life is always working to ensure that all of life serves the transfiguration of everything and everyone.
 The Porter can know this, through deep experience.
 A person of spirit can experience gratitude bursting through the limits of the conscious mind.
 All that is left is to say is ‘Thanks be to God’ as we await the blessing to come.

 Great gentleness.
 A human life growing in spirit and Spirit is a life deepening in profound non-violence.
 As we grow we see violence not only in the gun, the bomb, and the fist.
 We see it also in the loud voice, the bodily movement shaped by hate, and the perfectionism we subject ourselves and others to.
 Love changes us into people of great tenderness, acute gentleness, and vulnerable compassion.
 The old, wise person at our own door to life is what Benedict invites us all to become.

 Reverence.
 Rather than fear, perhaps reverence can be described as an awe-filled wonder and amazement.
 God and life can leave the wise speechless.
 Words fall and pass like autumn leaves on the wind.
 What is left is what describes the experience of God and life best: silence.
 The wise speak sparingly from silence.